 Your home’s market value is the amount that your home would sell for.
-Your home’s replacement cost is the amount it would take to rebuild your house from the ground up – including the building materials, contractors, plumbers, electricians, permits, and more.
+Your home’s replacement cost is the amount it would take to rebuild your house from the ground up – including the building materials and the labor of the contractors.
 That’s why you might end up getting home insurance for an amount that’s different than what you bought your house for.

 Generally, you’ll want to insure your house for its replacement cost value to make sure that you have the right amount of home insurance.
 You’ll also want to talk to your agent if you’re considering an addition to your house, a structural addition to your property, or if you’re thinking about upgrading your pipes or your electrical system (which may even qualify you for a discount).